-6.4 Special problems associated with monitoring sediment and water quality in highly temporary waterbodies
+6.3 Special problems associated with monitoring sediment and water quality in highly temporary water bodies

-Although biological monitoring is not part of this EN, given all the unique problems with temporary waters, biological monitoring is needed as an additional LOE.
+Although biological monitoring is not part of this Explanatory Note, given all the unique problems with temporary waters, biological monitoring is needed as an additional LoE.
 The (mostly invertebrate) biota of temporary systems demonstrate a succession associated with the wetting and drying cycle.
-Water quality during the first flush, and later, when pools have nearly dried out, may be extreme and the biota may be particularly stressed at these times.
+Water quality during the first flush, and later when pools have nearly dried out, may be extreme, and the biota may be particularly stressed at these times.
 In temporary systems, biological monitoring offers the same virtues as elsewhere.
 Particularly where water chemistry is highly variable, biological responses may better integrate and 'smooth' past and present exposures to varying concentrations of contaminants.
-In the likely absence of relevant ecological information, efforts should be made to characterise the dynamics of biological communities in these systems at 'impact' and adjacent reference sites for each phase of the wetting-drying cycle.
-For example, sampling twice during stream flow and well after a 'first-flush', during recessional flow and the pool phase.
+In the likely absence of relevant ecological information, efforts should be made to characterise the dynamics of biological communities in these systems at 'impact' and adjacent reference sites for each phase of the wetting-drying cycle-for example, sampling twice during stream flow and well after a first flush, during recessional flow and in the pool phase.
 First-flush studies are relevant where there is potential for dissolution of deposited mine contaminants and especially where there is potential for fish kills.

 If seepage of mine waters is likely to reach the sediments of stream beds during the dry phase, sampling of the hyporheic fauna might also be required if such a fauna is naturally present.
 This general sampling program should proceed regardless of how advanced a mine is into its operational life.
-Wherever possible, such baseline data should be gathered in a site configuration that meets a quality-control design of multiple before-after, control-impact sites that preferably are paired (BACIP) (Smith, 2002 and Downes et al., 2002).
+Wherever possible, such baseline data should be gathered in a site configuration that meets a quality-control design of multiple before-after, control-impact, preferably paired sites (BACIPS) (Smith 2002; Downes et al. 2002).
 Modifications can then be made as information accrues.
 After such information has been gathered intensively for two years (or two wetting-drying cycles), the program can be optimised for future monitoring.

-Key sampling times for routine monitoring are likely to focus on the recessional flow period and in the case of temporary water bodies, during the dry phase.
+Key sampling times for routine monitoring are likely to focus on the recessional flow period and, in the case of temporary water bodies, during the dry phase.
 Large inland rivers may be particularly difficult to sample during floods as waters spread over vast areas and when, in any case, dilution rates of any dispersed mine wastes would be expected to be very high.
-In anticipation of high variability in temporary systems, it would be prudent for managers to also include in their monitoring programs early detection indicators such as pH, EC, or dissolved oxygen (DO) whose responses provide reasonable evidence of contaminant exposure and, therefore, early warning of possible adverse effects.
+In anticipation of high variability in temporary systems, it would be prudent for managers to also include in their monitoring programs early detection indicators such as pH, electrical conductivity or dissolved oxygen whose responses provide reasonable evidence of contaminant exposure and, therefore, early warning of possible adverse effects.
 These indicators, however, should not be employed as a substitute for biodiversity measurement.

-7. Conclusions
+7 Conclusions

-This EN provides guidance on the desired information for the IESC to undertake an assessment of development applications from CSG and LCM proponents.
+This Explanatory Note provides guidance on the desired information for the IESC to undertake an assessment of development applications from coal seam gas (CSG) and large coal mining (LCM) proponents.
 It aims to achieve this by assisting in designing an effective monitoring program for water and sediment quality indicators that can be applied for adaptive management and impact mitigation.
-Importantly, the EN guides CSG and LCM industry on how to use monitoring data from appropriate reference and control condition sites to develop site-specific guideline values for water and sediment quality and discusses when it may be appropriate to derive toxicant GVs for water and sediment where the default guidelines are either missing or are not appropriate.
+Importantly, the Explanatory Note guides the CSG and LCM industries on how to use monitoring data from appropriate reference and control condition sites to develop site-specific guideline values for water and sediment quality and discusses when it may be appropriate to derive toxicant guideline values (GVs) for water and sediment where the default GVs are either missing or not appropriate.